 What exactly are the hidden costs after buying a home?
-In addition to the down payment and closing costs, you’ll also have to shell out for home inspections, potential renovations, new furniture or even just new odds and ends that you didn’t realize you needed until you started to settle in.
-Most new homeowners find themselves strapped for cash in the months after a new home purchase, and that’s without even considering the biggest hidden expense of them all – maintenance.
+In addition to your down payment and closing costs, you may also have to pay for a home inspection, potential renovations, furniture, or even just new odds and ends that you didn’t realize you needed until you start to settle in.
+Most new homeowners find themselves strapped for cash in the months after a new home purchase—and that’s without even considering the unexpected expenses of home maintenance.

 While it may seem like a lot to handle, don’t worry just yet.
 Home maintenance costs are part of owning a home, and they are totally manageable, even for homeowners on a tight budget.
 Staying on top of home upkeep costs simply takes some planning and foresight.

 You can take charge of your home maintenance costs with a three-pronged plan that includes saving for unexpected costs, keeping your home (and its appliances and systems) in good shape, and getting a home warranty.

 You never know when some vital component of your home, such as your water heater or refrigerator, will fail.
 It could happen after years of diligently saving or the day after closing on your home.

 The go-to rule of thumb when creating your yearly home maintenance budget is to set aside one to two percent of your home’s cost each year to cover repairs to or replacements of home systems and appliances.
 So, if you purchased your home for $450,000, you should set aside $4,500 to $9,000 a year, or $375 to $750 a month, in order to build up a cushion for any unexpected costs.

 The reality is that many Americans don’t have an extra couple hundred bucks to set aside each month.
 About 56 percent of Americans don’t have enough in their savings accounts to cover an unexpected $1,000 expense.
 Typical yearly repair or maintenance expenses can easily be two or three times that amount, if not more.